TheSongOfEnderion/josee/Chapters/Chapter 6 - Food Solution.md

 "...
 Your master misinterpreted the important part"

-'_...
-The great cold_', Josee thought, '_When i read the novel, I also thought it was just an eternal winter.
-But the cave showed me otherwise_'
+'...
+The great cold', Josee thought, 'When i read the novel, I also thought it was just an eternal winter.
+But the cave showed me otherwise'

 "Yes?", Fredriech turned around and stared at the lonely figure of Josee.